-Sharing Books
+Library Books

 Our school library is well stocked and all pupils can access the library during dedicated library sessions within the school day.
-Pupils in Year 2 visit the library every week and choose a library book to share with a parent/ carer for pleasure.
+Pupils are encouraged to regularly choose a library book to read at home or share with a parent/ carer for pleasure.